microsoft/TypeScript-wiki/Type-Checking-JavaScript-Files.md

 c.count = "string";  // Error: string is not assignable to number|undefined
 ```

-If properties are never set in the class body, they are considered unknown.
-If your class has properties that are only read from, consider adding an initialization in the constructor to undefined, e.g. `this.prop = undefined;`.

 ## Constructor functions are equivalent to classes

-Before ES2015, Javascript used constructor functions in place of classes.
+Before ES2015, Javascript used constructor functions instead of classes.
 The compiler supports this pattern and understands constructor functions as equivalent to ES2015 classes.
-The property inferences rules described above work exactly the same way.
+The property inference rules described above work exactly the same way.

 ```js
 function C() {